platonic-io/detsys-testkit/doc/performance.md

     two processors one working on even numbers and the other on odd numbers.

 * Zero-deserialisation
-  - binary codecs

-  - the idea is basically to instead of parsing a bytestring into a struct/object, which allocates memory, to refer to the fields of the struct by offsets in the bytestring (which we know because we know the types of the the fields) and cast the bytes into the appropriate types upon need
+  - binary codecs: instead of pretty printing datastructures into json (utf8 strings) and then seralising that into bytes and then back, go straght to bytes and when deserialising on the other side: instead of parsing a bytestring into a struct/object, which allocates memory, to refer to the fields of the struct by offsets in the bytestring (which we know because we know the types of the the fields) and cast the bytes into the appropriate types upon need
   - for more see, e.g.:
     + https://brunocalza.me/what-zero-copy-serialization-means/
     + https://rkyv.org/zero-copy-deserialization.html